ksaaskil/next-website/content/posts/2021-01-09-multiprocessing-asyncio.md

 ```

 See how the first event is only processed after the fifth event is received.
 After that, the workers do not fall behind more but stay five events "late".

+That's it for the article, I'm very happy to hear questions and comments.
+Thank you for reading!